my German portable typewriter

 Links

-(Old page: not updated for ages) writers I like, with information on each.
+Just updated: writers I like, with information on each.

 aiming for detailed glimpses of the smallish lives we all experience…